twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 6 Notes.md

 # The market for loanable funds
 **Market for loanable funds**: the interaction of borrowers and lenders that determines the market interest rate and the quantity of loanable funds exchanged.

+## **Key Definitions**
+**Real Interest Rate**: The nominal interest rate adjusted for inflation (real = nominal – inflation) **Demand for Loanable Funds**: Borrowing by firms for investment projects; downward sloping because lower rates make more projects profitable.
+**Supply of Loanable Funds**: Savings provided by households and government; upward sloping because higher rates encourage more saving.
+**Equilibrium**: The interest rate and loanable funds amount where supply = demand.
+**Crowding Out**: A reduction in private investment caused by government budget deficits raising interest rates.
+**Government Surplus**: When government savings increase supply, lowering interest rates and boosting investment.

+- Firms compare expected returns on investment to the interest rate:
+    - If return > interest rate → invest.
+    - If return < interest rate → don’t invest.

+- **Shifts in Demand**:
+    - Tech improvements or higher expected profits → demand shifts right → higher interest rates and more borrowing.

+- **Shifts in Supply**:
+    - More household saving or budget surplus → supply shifts right → lower rates and more investment.
+    - Budget deficit → supply shifts left → higher rates, less borrowing, and crowding out.

+---

+# The Business Cycle